alex90271/pos_pyroll/readme.md

 ### --- INSTALL INSTRUCTIONS

+    Note: This script was designed to run on Windows 10 or 11 only.

     1. Create your environment `python -m venv .venv`\
         a.
 Activate the script on the windows system, using an elevated powershell terminal `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned`
         b.
 Connect to the environment (windows) `./.venv/Scripts/Activate.ps1`